Classical Electrodynamics of Extended Bodies: Historical Review

 \subsection{Radiation, Self-Interaction, and Special Relativity}

 With the connection of electromagnetism and light, it became clear that currents, which change in time, generate electromagnetic waves, i.e. radiation.
 The radiated energy due to a varying electrical current was calculated by Fitzgerald in 1883\cite{fitzgerald1883}, and a general vectorial law for the flow of electromagnetic energy and its conservation was derived in 1884 by Poynting\cite{poynting1884}.
 Experimental generation and measurement of electromagnetic radiation at lower-than-optical frequencies was achieved by Hertz in 1887 using oscillating electrical circuits\cite{hertz1892,jackson2001}.
-Poincar\'{e} immediately realized that such radiation must cause damping within the oscillator due to the energy it carries away\cite{poincare1891}.
+Poincar\'{e} immediately noted that such radiation must cause damping within the oscillator due to the energy it carries away\cite{poincare1891}.

 Also in 1887, the concept of the aether was discounted by the experiment of Michelson and Morley\footnote{This showed that the speed of light was independent of direction; very unlikely if it is a disturbance of an underlying medium that the earth was likely moving through.}.
-With the aether gone, the ``field'' was no longer a description of ``space in the neighborhood''.
-The electromagnetic field necessarily took on a life of its own; the field (or radiation, or the energy/momentum it carries, etc.) was its own substance.
+With the aether gone (or at least going), the ``field'' was no longer a description of ``space in the neighborhood''.
+The electromagnetic field necessarily took on a life of its own; the field (or radiation, or the energy-momentum it carries, etc.) was its own substance.

 Up until the late 19$^{\rm th}$ century, experimentally and theoretically, continuous charge and current densities (in circuits) were the primary focus of study: Maxwell's equations were used to calculate the field, and Ohm's law was used to calculate how fields caused the current to evolve.
-However, in the 1880s, many researchers turned their attention to calculating the fields of discrete charges (rather than continuous densities), including Heaviside\cite{heaviside1889}, who is often credited with writing Maxwell's equations in their more modern form.
+However, in the 1880s, many researchers turned their attention to calculating the fields of discrete, compact charges, including Heaviside\cite{heaviside1889}, who is often credited with writing Maxwell's equations in their more modern form.